Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Introduction

-We develop adaptive, scalable, fully implicit solvers for a time-dependent relativistic drift-kinetic Fokker--Planck--Boltzmann model in the momentum space.
+\editAll{}{ Challenges (i) and (ii) are addressed with an AMR discretization to resolve the dynamical structure of the electron distribution in momentum space; while (iii) is tackled with an algorithmically scalable solver for implicit time stepping on the AMR discretization. } \editAll{}{Specifically}, we develop adaptive, scalable, fully implicit solvers for a time-dependent relativistic drift-kinetic Fokker--Planck--Boltzmann model in the momentum space.
 The octree-based AMR package {\tt p4est}~\cite{BursteddeWilcoxGhattas11} is used as the basic framework to provide a parallel dynamic AMR algorithm.
-The numerical schemes are based on conservative finite difference or finite volume algorithms such as the QUICK and MUSCL schemes~\cite{LeVeque02, Toro09, Leonard79}.
+The numerical schemes are based on conservative finite difference or finite volume algorithms, such as, the QUICK and MUSCL schemes \cite{LeVeque02, Toro09, Leonard79}.
 The solvers are developed under the {\tt PETSc} framework \cite{petsc-user-ref}, and our focus is fully implicit time stepping, nonlinear solvers, and preconditioning strategies.
 Diagonally implicit Runge--Kutta (DIRK)~\cite{alexander1977diagonally} or explicit first-stage singly diagonally implicit Runge--Kutta (ESDIRK) integrators \cite{giraldo2013implicit} are chosen.
 The nonlinear solver is based on a Jacobian-free Newton--Krylov (JFNK) method \cite{knoll2004jacobian}, which is preconditioned by a finite difference coloring Jacobian and hypre's algebraic multigrid preconditioner \cite{hypre, FalgoutYang02}.
 While developing the adapative solvers, we present and analyze several feature-based AMR indicators for the distribution function.
 We further propose predicting these AMR indicators for multiple time steps, which can be done at a fraction of the computational cost when reducing the original advection--diffusion PDE to a pure-advection PDE.
-We quantify the benefits of predictive AMR on the resolution of distribution functions and we describe the limitations when trading off computational costs for accuracy; this will be done with extensive numerical experiments.
+We quantify the benefits of predictive AMR on the resolution of distribution functions and we describe the limitations when trading off computational costs for accuracy; this will be done with extensive numerical experiments. \editOne{}{ We demonstrate the robustness of our numerical solvers and preconditioners for the computationally challenging runaway electron models within a simulation with dynamic AMR.
+We achieve problem-robust and algorithmically scalable methods.
+Additionally, we document the possibilities and limitations for parallel scalability, where the existence of limitations is inherent to any implicit scheme. }